Cyclescheme bike availability

 Scheme Description and Application Process Explained

 The Cycle to Work scheme is a salary sacrifice scheme, this means that instead of making a 'direct' saving on the purchase you make the saving on your tax and NI contributions as the monthly deductions come off your gross wage (pre tax & NI.)
 For example – prior to this change if you wanted to get a £1,500 cycle to work package you would have requested a certificate for £1,000 and added £500 of your own funds.
 This would have resulted in a standard rate taxpayer saving £250 (inc. an ownership fee).
 Now, you would save £375 (inc. an ownership fee).
 Everything you need to stay in the saddle:

 - The deductions must not take you below the lower earnings limit.

 - You must also be employed by Greater Glasgow and Clyde for the period of the hire agreement (6 and 12 month hire options are available if staff are on a contracted post).

-- Not be within 2 years of retirement.
+- You must not be within 2 years of retirement.